 Ready to Register for the Speaker Series?

-You can register for either the in-person conference or the Zoom webinars by mail or by using our secure online store.
-Be sure to indicate which way you will attend, regardless of how you are registering.
+You can register for the webinars by using our secure online store.

-- To register for the 2022 Fall Speaker Series in our secure store, click here.
-(If you are a member of StLGS, remember to log in to obtain your membership discount code.)
+- To register for the 2022 Fall Speaker Series in our secure store, click here

 Those who register for the Zoom webinars will receive a link to the digital syllabus and recordings; the link will be good until the end of December 2022.

 For information about the history of the StLGS Speaker Series, click here.

 |D. Joshua Taylor, MA, MLS, FUGA, is a nationally known and recognized genealogist.
 Passionate about the diverse and dynamic field of family history.
 Joshua is the president of the New York Genealogical & Biographical Society (NYG&B), an organization dedicated to preserving the stories of all New Yorkers.
 Previously, Joshua volunteered in leadership positions for the Federation of Genealogical Societies and other organizations.
 In 2017, Joshua was named as one of Library Journal’s “Movers and Shakers” and in 2022 was named as a Fellow of the Utah Genealogical Association.
 A popular author and speaker, Joshua has been a coordinator for courses at the Salt Lake Institute of Genealogy (SLIG) and the Genealogical Research Institute of Pittsburgh (GRIP) and is the recipient of RootsTech’s Distinguished Presenter Award.
 He holds an MLS (Archival Management) and an MA (history) from Simmons College, has been a featured genealogist on Who Do You Think You Are? and can be seen taking America through their past as a host on the popular PBS series Genealogy Roadshow.|